mead-ml/mead-baseline/README.md

 baseline
 =========

 Simple, Strong Deep-Learning Baselines for NLP in several frameworks

-Stand-alone baselines implemented with multiple deep learning tools, including CNN sentence modeling, RNN/LSTM-based tagging, seq2seq, and language modeling.
+Baseline algorithms and data support implemented with multiple deep learning tools, including CNN sentence modeling, RNN/LSTM-based tagging, seq2seq, and language modeling.
+Can be used as stand-alone command line tools or as a Python library.
+The library attempts to provide a common interface for several common deep learning tasks, as well as easy-to-use file loaders to make it easy to publish standard results, compare against strong baselines without concern for mistakes and to support rapid experiments to try and beat these baselines.

 # Overview

-A few strong, deep baseline algorithms for several common NLP tasks, including sentence classification and tagging problems.
+A few strong, deep baseline algorithms for several common NLP tasks, including sentence classification, tagging, sequence-to-sequence and language modeling problems.
 Considerations are conceptual simplicity, efficiency and accuracy.
 This is intended as a simple to understand reference for building strong baselines with deep learning.

 After considering other strong, shallow baselines, we have found that even incredibly simple, moderately deep models often perform better.
-These models are only slightly more complex to implement than strong baselines such as shingled SVMs and NBSVMs, and support multi-class output easily.
+These models are only slightly more complex to implement than strong shallow baselines such as shingled SVMs and NBSVMs, and support multi-class output easily.
 Additionally, they are (hopefully) the first "deep learning thing" you might think of for a certain type of problem.
 Using these stronger baselines as a reference point hopefully yields more productive algorithms and experimentation.

-Each algorithm and implementation for each DL framework is in a separate sub-directory, and is fully contained, even though this means that there is some overlap in the routines.
-This is done for ease of use and experimentation.
+Each algorithm and implementation for each DL framework can be run as a separate command line program, or as a library.
 Below you can find descriptions of the algorithms, and the status of implementation for each framework.

-When the GPU is used, the code *assumes that cudnn (>= R4) is available* and installed.
+When the GPU is used, the code *assumes that cudnn (>= R5) is available* and installed.
 This is critical for good performance.

 # Sentence Classification using CMOT Model